Dual Stochastic Transformations of Solvable Diffusions: The Bessel, Confluent Hypergeometric, and Ornstein-Uhlen beck Families of Affine-Drift -Diffusions

-for the OU family.
-In all cases, $x = {\sf X}(F) = {\sf F}^{-1}(F)$ using the respective map for (i) or (ii).
-Subsets of these families with $a=0, b\ne 0$ have regular state space $F\in (0,\infty)$ and are useful for modelling asset prices in finance.
-Figures~\ref{fig1} and~\ref{fig2} display some computed curves of the local volatility function $\sigma_{loc}(F) := \sigma(F)/F$ for the subfamilies in equations (\ref{vol_Bessel}ii), (\ref{vol_Confluent}ii) and (\ref{vol_OU}) when $a=0, b\ne 0$.
-We note that the dual OU subfamilies (i) and (ii) coalesce when $a=0$.
 As seen in Figures~\ref{fig1} and~\ref{fig2}, by adjusting parameters, the models are all readily calibrated to attain a prescribed level of local volatility for a given value of $F$.
-The respective sets of freely adjustable positive parameters for the dual Bessel, Confluent and OU subfamilies are: ($\rho,b, \mu,c,\nu_0$), ($\rho,b,\kappa,\mu,c,\nu_0$) and ($\rho,b,\kappa,c,\nu_0$).
+The respective sets of freely adjustable model parameters for the Bessel, Confluent and OU subfamilies are: ($\rho,b, \mu,c,\nu_0$), ($\rho,b,\kappa,\mu,c,\nu_0$) and ($\rho,b,\kappa,c,\nu_0$).